-Engaging Teens & Young Adults in achieving Lifelong Health through Service-Learning, Compassion, and Social Innovation
+Mobilizing Teens & Young Adults in Lifelong Community Engagement through Service-Learning, Empathy, and Social Innovation

 What if we become proactive for good health?
 What if we face the social determinants of health head on?
 What if we collaborate with adolescents who live in communities the most impacted by health inequity, and what if we listen to this population who knows inequity so well?
 Let's let them be the sole source of Glories hats for sick children, let's let them see and feel the value they create.
 Let's use this value creation to show them that they can innovate solutions to the social determinants of health. and above all, let's let them become self-reliant yet collaborative agents of change.